 Four key features:

 Four learning components:

 The ELO Design Template is a tool to help you build ELOs that include all eight elements.

-High quality ELOs have four design elements that are anchored in UbD (Understanding by Design):
+High quality ELOs have four key features anchored in UbD (Understanding by Design):

 Community partners take the learning outside of school.
 Through them, students engage in meaningful learning that contributes back to the larger community.

 - Use the ELO design template to clarify exactly how feedback and coaching will happen during the course of the ELO